kmpf/uap/doc/source/extension.rst

 =======================

 The ``runs`` method is where all the work is done.
-This method gets handed over an instance of :ref:`api:ConnectionsCollector` which can be used like a dictionary of dictionaries.
+This method gets handed over an instance of the :ref:`ConnectionsCollector <ConnectionsCollector>` which can be used like a dictionary of dictionaries.
 The keys of the first dictionary are the run IDs (often resembling the samples).
 The values of the first dictionary is another dictionary.